gruntjs-updater/grunt-pathseeker/README.md

 ## The "pathseeker" task

+Pathseeker allows comment blocks to be defined within html files that can be searched for paths to scripts and stylesheets.
+Those paths are added to config variables that can be used by other task (such as minifiers) within the Gruntfile.
+This means any new script or stylesheet sources in the html will automatically be picked up by tasks that rely on them.

 ### Overview
 In your project's Gruntfile, add a section named `pathseeker` to the data object passed into `grunt.initConfig()`.